urbanopt/urbanopt.github.io/developer_resources/developer_resources.md

 ## Example Project Development

-1. Develop new functionality in the example project repo.
+1. Develop new functionality in the example project directory.
 1. When the functionality is ready and all tests are passing, update the example project files in the urbanopt-cli repo.